iangdp/iangdp.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Who is the man, the myth, the legend Ian Di Pietro?
+subtitle: Who is Ian Di Pietro?
+He seems pretty cool...
 ---

 My name is Ian Di Pietro.
 I am a double History and Psychology Major at Williams College.
 I would describe myself as: